Peeyushk6/docker-intro/readme.md

 CMD ["node", "dist/index.js"]

 Common commands

-WORKDIR: Sets the working directory for any RUN, CMD, ENTRYPOINT, COPYinstructions that follow it.
+- WORKDIR: Sets the working directory for any RUN, CMD, ENTRYPOINT, COPYinstructions that follow it.
-RUN: Executes any commands in a new layer on top of the current image and commits the results.
+- RUN: Executes any commands in a new layer on top of the current image and commits the results.
-CMD: Provides defaults for executing a container.
+- CMD: Provides defaults for executing a container.
 There can only be one CMD instruction in a Dockerfile.
-EXPOSE: Informs Docker that the container listens on the specified network ports at runtime.
+- EXPOSE: Informs Docker that the container listens on the specified network ports at runtime.
-ENV: Sets the environment variable.
+- ENV: Sets the environment variable.
-COPY: Allow files from the Docker host to be added to the Docker image
+  C- OPY: Allow files from the Docker host to be added to the Docker image

 Common docker commands
 docker images